stefanreuther/starbase-reloaded/PLAYER.md

   If the maximum minefield radius has been reached, no more torpedoes will be laid.

+  Mine laying by starbases happens before ships' mine sweep and mine scoop missions, so you can use a ship to scoop up a minefield laid by a base in one turn.

+  Be aware that mine decay also happens after starbases lay mines.

 + `LWF` (lay web field; planet friendly code)